-Start-ups need funding, mentorship, and networks to grow.
-Big companies are looking for new ideas, disruptive tech, and faster ways to stay ahead.
-By teaming up, both can get the best of both worlds.
-Keep reading to discover 6 simple steps to make this partnership work.
+Start-ups need funding, mentorship, and networks to scale.
+Big companies are looking for fresh ideas, disruptive tech, and faster ways to stay ahead.
+When they join forces, both sides win.
+Keep reading for 6 easy steps to make this partnership a success.

 Corporate-start-up partnerships can help both sides grow faster with less risk.
 Start-ups bring operational agility, new ideas, and innovative technologies, while big companies offer resources, industry experience, and access to markets.